Rewari: Rao Mitrasen

 Rao Mitrasen was Commander Of Rewari, Who fought and saved Rewari from Rajputs And Marathas.

 Rao Tula Ram

 Rao Tula Ram along with Rao Gopal Dev fought against the British in Indian Rebellion of 1857 in 1857 and lost.
 East India Company confiscated his principality and took control of Rewari.
 The British made Rewari a part of Gurgaon district of Punjab province.

+The Rewari royal family played an important role in representing the interests of Rewari soldiers in the army during the British period.

 It remained a part of Gurgaon district until reorganisation in 1972 saw it transferred to Mahendragarh district.
 Further changes in 1989 led to the creation of the eponymous Rewari district.